 If verified, the carvings could be as much as 10,000 years old – coincident with the post-Ice Age presence of both humans and mastodons in the upper Midwest.

-The boulder with the markings is 3.5 to 4 feet high and about 5 feet long.
+One boulder in the formation is of particular interest.
+Etched with the markings is 3.5 to 4 feet high and about 5 feet long.
 Photos show a surface with numerous fissures.
-Some may be natural while others appear of human origin, but those forming what could be the petroglyph stood out, Holley said.
+Holley said some might be natural while others appear of human origin, but those forming what could be the petroglyph stood out.

-In our own backyard, the Sanilac Petroglyphs Historic State Park contains Michigan’s only known rock carvings attributable to Native American Indians.
+The Sanilac Petroglyphs Historic State Park contains Michigan’s only known rock carvings attributable to Native American Indians in our own backyard.
 The park consists of 240 acres in Greenleaf Township, Sanilac County, in Michigan’s Lower Peninsula.

 The carvings, known as petroglyphs, were discovered by residents after a fire swept through the Upper Thumb of Michigan area in 1881.
 It revealed rocks bearing the designs.
-Geologists have been able to determine that the carvings were made 300 to 1,000 years ago, because they are made in relatively friable sandstone .
+Geologists have determined that the carvings were made 300 to 1,000 years ago because they are made in relatively friable sandstone.
 This dates to the Late Woodland Period.
-Not as old as the Great Lakes stonehenge.
+Not as old as the Great Lakes Stonehenge.

 The Great Lakes Stonehenge requires a boat and diving gear to see.
 In contrast, our own petroglyphs can be seen anytime with a short walk from the parking at the Sanilac State Park.